varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-      It is safer to make sure a variable has a sensible value before using it to make a string.
+      It is a good practice to ensure that a variable has the expected type.
+      You should do this before acting on the content of a variable.
-      Therefore, we check that ``obj.hits > 0`` (and not just ``obj.hits != 0``) before using it.
+      Therefore, in this solution, we use the `greater than` comparison operator ``obj.hits > 0`` instead of the `not equal to` operator ``obj.hits != 0``.

-      There have been bugs in string-conversion.
+      There have been bugs when converting strings.
-      Those bugs happened when the variable to be converted to string had an unexpected value.
+      Those bugs happened when the variable to be converted had an unexpected value.
-      This applies to all variables – and all languages for that matter.
+      This may apply to all variable types – and all languages for that matter.

-..
-TODO for the author: Double check the format that rst requires for em and en dash (rule).
+      Thus it is important that you always check the variable type.

 Exercise: Change the error message
 ----------------------------------